Pinterest Hidden Image

 5. Make it tasty

 Another trick is to dip the dummy in breast milk or formula.
-This way, the pacifier will taste good at first and possibly make your baby at least accept keeping it in the mouth for a few seconds – may be enough to associate the dummy with a good feeling.
+This way, the pacifier will taste good at first and possibly make your baby at least accept keeping it in the mouth for a few seconds – it may be enough to associate the dummy with a good feeling.

-6. Try different kinds
+11. Try different kinds

 So, which is the best pacifier?
 Well, the answer is that the best pacifier is the one that the baby likes!

-So these were my tips on how to make your baby take the pacifier.
-Do you have any additional tips to share on what worked and not!
+Do you have any additional tips on what worked and what did not?
 Leave a comment and help a fellow mom! :-)

 Read Next